axieinfinity/ronin-documentation/docs/node-operators/setup/non-validator.md

 ---
-description: Install a non-validator node using Docker.
+description: Install a mainnet non-validator node using Docker.
 ---

 # Run a non-validator node